 Industrial experience is an integral part of the full-time courses.
-All students enrolled in the School must complete forty working days of approved industrial training between Years 3 and 4, and, irrespective of their specialization, are strongly recommended to gain as much industrial training as possible between Years 1 and 2.
+All students enrolled in the School must complete forty working days of approved industrial training between Years 3 and 4, and, irrespective of their specialization, are strongly recommended to gain as much industrial training as possible between Years 1 and 2 and between Years 2 and 3.